guilopeszw/LyricMatch/README.md

 (Make sure you correctly download ffmpeg executables according to your OS, and not the source-code)

-all credits to jschumann47! this was made fully for educational purposes and couldn't have been done without him!# all credits to jschumann47! this was made fully for educational purposes and couldn't have been done without him!
+all credits to jschumann47! this was made fully for educational purposes and couldn't have been done without him!